Chicken Cordon Bleu Casserole Recipe

 3. Add the diced chicken, chopped ham, and shredded cheese to the hot stuffing and stir until evenly combined.

-4. Spray a 9×13-inch baking dish with nonstick spray, then spread the stuffing mixture evenly in the bottom of the dish.
+4. Spray a 9×13-inch casserole dish with nonstick spray, then spread the stuffing mixture evenly in the bottom of the pan.

-6. In another small bowl, stir together the breadcrumbs and melted butter until well coated.
-Sprinkle the breadcrumb mixture evenly over the top.
+7. In another small bowl, stir together the breadcrumbs and melted butter until well coated.
+Sprinkle the breadcrumb mixture evenly over the top of the casserole

 Notes